nim-lang/Nim/doc/contributing.rst

 Contributing happens via "Pull requests" (PR) on github.
 Every PR needs to be reviewed before it can be merged and the Continuous Integration should be green.

-The PR has to be approved (and is often merged too) by one "code owner", either by the code owner who is responsible for the subsystem the PR belongs to or by two core developers or by Araq.
+The PR has to be approved by two core developers or by Araq.

-See `codeowners <codeowners.html>`_ for more details.

 Writing tests